porduna/appcomposer/docs/source/adapt.rst

 It is time to give a name to your experiment.
 And we cannot forget about the main purpose of this tool: the hypothesis that must be verified later in the laboratory.
-In the bottom of the page there are also three selecion menus.
+In the bottom of the page there are also three selection menus.
 Please choose the set of variables from the stored domain.

 .. image:: /_static/edt-04.png